66°F

 Bradford said that after years of representing the “most vulnerable people in our society,” she is ready to take the bench.
 If elected, Bradford said she would like to see additional resources dedicated to mental health care for defendants in justice court.

 Sciscento graduated from the University of San Diego’s law school in 1991.
-He worked as an attorney in Las Vegas for about 18 years, in probate cases, criminal defense and civil law, before he was appointed to the bench.
+He worked as an attorney in Las Vegas for about 18 years, handling probate cases, criminal defense and civil law, before he was appointed to the bench.
 He currently oversees criminal cases in justice court, along with traffic cases and temporary protective orders.

 He said he has scored high in past Las Vegas Review-Journal Judging the Judges surveys, scoring an 86 percent retention recommendation in 2019.

 “I care about my job, I didn’t just join this because I wanted to do something different,” he said.
-“After 18 years it was very important that I take that experience and go to the bench.”
+“After 18 years, it was very important that I take that experience and go to the bench.”

 The next six-year term, if he wins in November, will be Sciscento’s last before retiring, he said.